SYDsCorner/Credit_Risk_Analysis/README.md

    - The balanced accuracy score: **93%**
    - the precision and recall scores (high_risk):
       - The sensitivity/recall (92%) is more than the precision (9%)
-      - means that it is risk resulting in a number of false positives
+      - there are **many false positives** (predicted high risk but actually low risk)
+      - making this a poor algorithm for this dataset

 ## Summary:

-Eventhough the **EasyEnsembleClassifier** algorithm has the highest balanced accuracy score which is 93% but this algorithm and other algorithms still are not good enough in determining if a credit is high risk because the sensitivity/recall is very high, while the precision is very low.
-It indicated that there were **many false positives** (predicted high risk but actually low risk).
-Clearly, they are not a useful algorithm.
-Therefore I **would not recommend** and it **should not be used** to predict credit risk.
+Eventhough the **EasyEnsembleClassifier** algorithm has the highest balanced accuracy score, 93%, this algorithm and the other algorithms still are not good enough to determine if a credit is high risk because the sensitivity/recall is very high, while the precision is very low.
+It indicates that there are **many false positives** (predicted high risk but actually low risk).
+Clearly, they are not useful algorithms for this dataset.
+Therefore I **would not recommend** that they be used to predict credit risk.
+Maybe a dataset with more obsevations would produce a better result.